en flag +1 214 306 68 37

 Newer financial techs powered by cloud, API, AI/ML, and blockchain haven’t yet had a chance to showcase their durability to the same extent.
 While it’s comparatively flexible, scalable, and interoperable, modern software heavily depends on constantly evolving third-party services and frameworks.
 Hence, it tends to accumulate technical debt way faster than the old-school tools.
 Quick aging, ongoing fragmented changes, and uncertain regulations for emerging techs are the top concerns related to the longevity and TCO of new BFSI solutions.

-ScienceSoft’s Head of Business Analysis and Banking IT Consultant
+ScienceSoft’s Head of Business Analysis and Financial IT Principal Consultant

 At ScienceSoft, we understand that new software may stay with you for decades, so we aim to build a solution that will be scalable and flexible enough to accommodate the needs you can’t yet predict with certainty.
 When you commit to your next financial software, you should, in fact, be able to use it for another 10, 20, or 40 years; the difference is, you shouldn’t have to commit to a monolithic program that can’t be meaningfully changed.
 Instead, you can commit to a system that’s built explicitly to be changed yet retain its integrity.